ViT-DD: Multi-Task Vision Transformer for Semi-Supervised Driver Distraction Detection: Experiments and Results

 \subsection{Visualization}

-In order to show the interpretability of our model, the attention maps during inference on the AUCDD dataset are visualized in Figure \ref{fig:attn_map} and Figure \ref{fig:attn_inter}.
-Figure \ref{fig:attn_map} shows the interactions between the distraction token and visual tokens of various Transformer encoder layers.
+In order to show the interpretability of our model, the attention maps during inference on the AUCDD dataset are visualized in Fig. \ref{fig:attn_map}, which shows the interactions between the distraction token and visual tokens of various Transformer encoder layers.
 The attention scores are used to generate the attention maps.
 For visualization purposes, the 1D sequence of attention scores is reshaped according to their original spatial positions in the driver or face images.

-As seen in Figure \ref{fig:attn_map}, as the network becomes deeper, the distraction token gathers more precise local cues rather of the whole driver or face image signals.
+As seen in Fig.~\ref{fig:attn_map}, as the network becomes deeper, the distraction token gathers more precise local cues rather than the whole driver or face image signals.
 In the first few layers, the whole in-cabin scene provides interference cues, but a well-trained ViT-DD can gradually concentrate on critical areas of input images.
 For instance, in the first \textit{safe driving} scenario, the model successfully focuses on the driving wheel region of the driver's image, which is the most informative area of the whole picture.
-For the second \textit{phone left} scenario, the model effectively pays most attention to the phone region.
-For both face images, the model attends to the eye region, which is the most distinguishable part of the face for recognizing facial expressions of drivers.
+For the second \textit{phone left} scenario, the model effectively pays the most attention to the phone region.
+For both face images, the model attends to the eye region, which is the most distinguishable part of the face for recognizing the facial expressions of drivers.

-Figure \ref{fig:attn_inter} illustrates the attention maps between the distraction token and the emotion token in several self-attention layers.
-During the initial stages, class tokens show little interaction with one another.
-As the layer depth increases, both class tokens tend to rely on each other to acquire clues for the final prediction.